 misaligned bits is our (roughly) weekly newsletter with bits and news, recaps from articles we published and latest studies in the field.

-Most people do not think AI will make things better, too many ask AI about health, and AI can’t cope with users distrusting it.
+AI at work: Fair, accurate or biased?
+Data centres are getting hot.
+The UK in search of AI regulation.
 Welcome to a new edition of misaligned bits, the (roughly weekly) newsletter from Misaligned where we sum up recent news and research, sometimes with a lighter touch.
 As usual, we will mark all non-medium links with “➚” (external link) and all possibly paywalled links with “🔒”.
-Polling bits A survey of 350 global business executives with a revenue of at least $1...
+Misaligned Recap New in Misaligned this week is “The Erasure of Interaction”, in which Ioannis Akingonte looks at...

-ChatGPT’s learning successes retracted, questionable productivity stats, Palantir gets more of UK’s health data, hallucinations are accelerating, and AI assistants make us a bit dumber.
+A mayoral pact for sustainable data centres, hire and wire, NHS admits Palantir might not be that good, AI regulation by decree, and three papers on AI psychosis.
 Welcome to a new edition of misaligned bits, the (roughly weekly) newsletter from Misaligned where we sum up recent news and research, sometimes with a lighter touch.
 As usual, we will mark all non-medium links with “➚” (external link) and all possibly paywalled links with “🔒”.
-New in Misaligned this week:...
+Misaligned Recap Last week, we looked into the details...

-Employees at Palantir and Google wonder who are the baddies, techno fascism, apologies and critical looks at LLMs in health care.
+Bias wherever you look, August comes closer, Palantir loses contract in France, police reportedly used AI to manufacture evidence and ChatGPT can be easily tricked.
 Welcome to a new edition of misaligned bits, the (roughly weekly) newsletter from Misaligned where we sum up recent news and research, sometimes with a lighter touch.
 As usual, we will mark all non-medium links with “➚” (external link) and all possibly paywalled links with “🔒”.
-Palantir related bits Minneapolis campaigners are pressing the Swiss National Bank to...
+Regulatory bits The EU Parliament has approved the...